MichaelBuckley/BUCAutoObject/README.md

 BUCAutoManagedObject
 ---------------------

-BUCAutoManagedObject is an NSManagedObject subclass that provides the same functionality as BUCAutoObject, except that it does not support NSCopying, as NSManagedObjects cannot be safely copied.
+BUCAutoManagedObject is an NSManagedObject subclass that provides the same functionality as BUCAutoObject, except that it does not support NSCopying or override -isEqual:, as NSManagedObjects cannot be safely copied and -isEqual: must not be overridden.

 ARC Compatibility
 ------------------